SSWConsulting/SSW.Rules.Content/rules/use-backchannels-effectively/rule.md

 ::: greybox

-In a meeting of 5 people, which includes the Product Owner, Solution Architect and 3 Software Engineers.
-The Software Engineers disagree with a decision made during the meeting.
-They start a backchannel to talk about it without the Product Owner and Solution Architect involved and reach a decision to not proceed.
+In a meeting of 5 people, which includes the Product Owner, Solution Architect and 3 Software Engineers, the Software Engineers disagree with a decision made during the meeting.
+They start a backchannel to talk about it, without the Product Owner and Solution Architect involved, and reach a decision to not proceed.
 :::

 ::: bad